Cambodia

 During the meeting, Mao said to Pol Pot:

 “We agree with you!
 Much of your experience is better than ours.
-China is not qualified to criticize you.
-We committed errors of the political routes for ten times in fifty years—some are national, some are local…Thus, I say China has no qualification to criticize you but have to applaud you.
+China is not qualified to criticise you.
+We committed errors of the political routes for ten times in fifty years—some are national, some are local…Thus, I say China has no qualification to criticise you but have to applaud you.
 You are basically correct…During the transition from the democratic revolution to adopting a socialist path, there exist two possibilities: one is socialism, the other is capitalism.
 Our situation now is like this.
 Fifty years from now, or one hundred years from now, the struggle between two lines will exist.
 Even ten thousand years from now, the struggle between two lines will still exist.
-When Communism is realized, the struggle between two lines will still be there.
+When Communism is realised, the struggle between two lines will still be there.
 Otherwise, you are not a Marxist......
 Our state now is, as Lenin said, a capitalist state without capitalists.
 This state protects capitalist rights, and the wages are not equal.
 Under the slogan of equality, a system of inequality has been introduced.
-There will exist a struggle between two lines, the struggle between the advanced and the backward, even when Communism is realized.
+There will exist a struggle between two lines, the struggle between the advanced and the backward, even when Communism is realised.
 Today, we cannot explain it completely”.

 Pol Pot replied: